Treating stormwater pollution prevents damage to the environment and protects businesses from the risk of legal and financial penalties.

 *Often referred to as TSS, or Total Suspended Solids

-For businesses and other organizations, permits and discharge limits place stringent regulations on what may be discharged from a site in stormwater, and exceeding these regulatory boundaries can mean that the damage of discharging polluted stormwater is not restricted only to the environment—companies and individuals may also face financial and legal penalties.
+For businesses and public bodies alike, permits and discharge limits place stringent regulations on what may be discharged from a site in stormwater.
+Exceeding these regulatory boundaries can mean that the damage of discharging polluted stormwater is not restricted only to the environment: companies and individuals may also face financial and legal penalties.

 Stormwater screens are physical barriers that prevent trash, litter, gross solids and larger particles from passing into a drainage network, and may be combined with a form of settling chamber to allow grit and coarse sediment to settle out.

 Hydrodynamic separators use a vortex to remove solids from surface water runoff.
 This kind of stormwater treatment system settles out grit, sand and silt, capturing along with it any nutrients, chemicals or heavy metals that are bound to the solids.

 Depending on the design it may also trap trash and debris, and allow for the separation and capture of oils and hydrocarbons.

 A stormwater filter uses filtration media or membranes to remove pollution from surface water.
 Water is forced through the filter, and the media or membrane captures the pollutants that it was designed to address.

 Engineers may tailor media and membranes to capture specific pollutants in order to meet a particular site’s needs.
 Industrial facilities may need to capture metals such as zinc, lead, copper and aluminium, for example.

 Silt, solids, trash and debris are too large to pass through the filter and are typically captured ahead of the filtration unit.

 An infiltration system attempts to mimic the natural effect of the soil, providing a permeable surface that stormwater can soak through, often using engineered soils to capture specific pollutants.